tensorflow/docs/site/en/r2/guide/effective_tf2.md

 [RFCs](https://github.com/tensorflow/community/pulls?utf8=%E2%9C%93&q=is%3Apr)
 have explained the changes that have gone into making TensorFlow 2.0.
 This guide presents a vision for what development in TensorFlow 2.0 should look like.
-It's assumeed you have some familiarity with TensorFlow 1.x.
+It's assumed you have some familiarity with TensorFlow 1.x.

 ## A brief summary of major changes